Cop giving a couble parking ticket

 • The TEA probably would have entered a comment that I was stopped in a bike lane

-Double parking is a no standing violation, and as such, a driver is permitted to stop temporarily and drop off a passenger, and go.
-I learned this from the Guide published by the NYC Department of Finance Adjudication Division on page 10 and page 14.
+Double parking is a no-standing violation, and as such, a driver is permitted to stop temporarily and drop off a passenger and go.
+I learned this from the Guide published by the NYC Department of Finance Adjudication Division on pages 10 and 14.
 (See, “Got Tickets?
 Your Guide to Parking Ticket Hearings”).
-An NYC driver should be able to rely on the information contained in a guide published by the Adjudication Division of the NYC Department of Finance.
+An NYC driver should rely on the information contained in a guide published by the Adjudication Division of the NYC Department of Finance.

 Due to these circumstances, please dismiss this parking ticket.